 A List of Santa's Reindeer Names and Their Personalities

-There are Santa’s reindeer and then there are Santa’s reindeer.
+There are Santa’s reindeer, and then there are Santa’s reindeer.
 What are they like?
 Are they mischievous?
 Are they funny?

 Clement C. Moore used secretive means to reveal the names of eight reindeer in his poem “Twas the Night Before Christmas."
-But once the world found out, people began to make songs about them and Santa started using their names every time he took off in the sled.
+But once the world found out, people began to make songs about them, and Santa started using their names every time he took off in the sled.

 Quick Look at All the Reindeer